mzhengg/employee-rdbms/README.md

 ### 2) Relational Databases

 Relational Database: a type of database that stores and provides access to data points that are related to one another

 RDBMS: The software used to store, manage, query, and retrieve data stored in a relational database

 Data Integrity: having correct data in database (no repeating or incorrect values and broken relationships)
 * Entity integrity:  each row of a table has a unique and non-null primary key
 * Referential integrity: each value in the foreign key must have a matching value in the primary key or it must be null
 * Domain integrity: all data values in each column must be valid (proper data type and length)

 Relationships: associations between entities (tables)
 * One-to-one: a record in one table has a connection to a single record in another table
 * One-to-many: a record in one table has connections to multiple records in another table
 * Many-to-many: multiple records in one table have connections with multiple records in another table (incompatible with relational databases)

-Parent tables: contain the primary key
+Parent tables: contain the primary key.

 Child tables: contain the foreign key
-A child table always points back at the parent table
+* A child table always points back at the parent table.

 Look-up table: a table that has two columns: "key" and "value".
 The keys are usually integers or short string codes.
 The keys are being used by other tables.
-Thus, we can quickly search data because the lookup keys are connected to all the corresponding rows
+Thus, we can quickly search data because the lookup keys are connected to all the corresponding rows.

 Cardinality: the maximum number of times a row in one table can relate to the rows in another table

 Modality: the minimum number of times a row in one table can relate to the rows in another table

 ### 3) Schemas